homebaseio/homebase-react/README.md

 - Backup your data to the cloud

 ## Roadmap
+Beyond state management, we're working on making Homebase React the production ready [local-first](https://www.inkandswitch.com/local-first.html) datastore for all of your application data.

 1. Document integration with more backends
 1. Swap [Datascript](https://github.com/tonsky/datascript) out for [Datahike](https://github.com/replikativ/datahike)
     1. Immutability
     1. History / Change Tracking
 2. Persist to IndexedDB
-3. [Local-first](https://www.inkandswitch.com/local-first.html) conflict resolution for offline caching and sync between multiple devices
+3. Local-first conflict resolution for offline caching and sync between multiple devices

 ## Examples
 ### Live Demos